How to position yourself as an expert in any marketplace

 - Create video tutorials.

-5. Get Involved in your industry
+5. Get Involved in the profession

 Start sharing your ideas (your blog articles or videos) in each of the places on your list, beginning with step 2.
 Dedicate some time – daily or weekly – to interacting and sharing knowledge with others.